Titanic conspiracy theories: Deliberately sunk

-Another claim that started gaining traction in late 2017 alleges that J. P. Morgan deliberately sank the ship in order to kill off several millionaires who were in opposition to the Federal Reserve.
+Another claim that started gaining traction in late 2017 alleges that J. P. Morgan deliberately sank the ship to kill off several millionaires who were in opposition to the Federal Reserve.
 The claim appears as early as 2002 in the book The Secret Terrorists by conspiracy theorist Bill Hughes, where it is purported that the sinking of the Titanic was part of a larger Jesuit plot to create a central bank in the United States.
 Some of the wealthiest men in the world were aboard the Titanic for her maiden voyage, several of whom, including John Jacob Astor IV, Benjamin Guggenheim, and Isidor Straus, were allegedly opposed to the creation of a U.S. central bank.
-No evidence of their opposition to Morgan's centralized banking ideas has been found: Astor and Guggenheim never spoke publicly on the subject, while Straus spoke in favour of the concept.
+No evidence of their opposition to Morgan's centralised banking ideas has been found: Astor and Guggenheim never spoke publicly on the subject, while Straus spoke in favour of the concept.
 All three men died during the sinking.
 Conspiracy theorists suggest that Morgan arranged to have the men board the ship and then sunk it to eliminate them.
 Morgan cancelled his ticket for Titanic's maiden voyage due to a reported illness, while Guggenheim had not purchased a ticket before Morgan's cancellation.
 Morgan, nicknamed the "Napoleon of Wall Street", had helped create General Electric, U.S. Steel, and International Harvester, is the namesake of JPMorgan Chase, and was credited with almost single-handedly saving the U.S. banking system during the Panic of 1907.
 Morgan did have a hand in the creation of the Federal Reserve, and owned the International Mercantile Marine, which owned the White Star Line, and thus the Titanic.

 Morgan, who had attended the Titanics launching in 1911, had booked a personal suite aboard the ship with his own private promenade deck and a bath equipped with specially designed cigar holders.
 He was reportedly booked on the ship's maiden voyage but instead cancelled the trip and remained at the French resort of Aix-les-Bains to enjoy his morning massages and sulfur baths.
 His allegedly last-minute cancellation has fuelled speculation among conspiracy theorists that he knew of the ship's fate.
 This theory has been refuted by Titanic experts George Behe, Don Lynch, and Ray Lepien who have each provided alternate, more widely accepted theories as to why Morgan cancelled his trip.

 Conspiracy theorist Stew Peters has advanced an alternative version of the theory, alleging the Rothschilds were behind both the Federal Reserve and the Titanic’s sinking.
-Peters also claimed that the Titan submersible implosion in 2023 was orchestrated via sabotage in order to prevent its own passengers from discovering that the Titanic was sunk by a "controlled demolition" instead of an iceberg.
+Peters also claimed that the Titan submersible implosion in 2023 was orchestrated via sabotage to prevent its own passengers from discovering that the Titanic was sunk by a "controlled demolition" instead of an iceberg.